TeraokaKanekoLab/Tree-Decomposition/README.md

 # Graph Classification with Tree Decomposition
+## General
+We aim to classify graphs by exploiting the relation between the width and core size of core-tree-decomposition.
+The concept is well explained in Chap.
+5 of [An Experimental Study of the Treewidth of Real-World Graph Data (Extended Version)](https://arxiv.org/pdf/1901.06862.pdf).
+The final goal is to find out some parameter or feature from such charts as Figure 6 in the paper that describes the characteristics of the grahs.

+## C++ Version
+We recommend to use C++ 20 when you run the codes.

 ## Git Clone to Your Local Machine
 ```
 git clone https://github.com/TeraokaKanekoLab/Tree-Decomposition.git
 ```

 ## How to Run the Program
 ### Compile and Execute